-In a search for maximizing a garden’s outputs for survival, I put together a list of the top 10 plants that I believe give you a well rounded nutritional intake, but that are not too hard to grow and don’t require much resources.
+In a search for maximizing a garden’s outputs for survival, I put together a list of the top 10 plants that I believe give you a well-rounded nutritional intake, but that are not too hard to grow and don’t require many resources.

 When food is scarce, you want enough calories to provide you energy to continue work activity, and you also want a wide range of nutrients so that you don’t get malnourished.
 Sometimes, it’s challenging to get these two in the same plant.
 Therefore, it’s important to have a nice mix of plants to cover these areas well.